datastax/cpp-driver/topics/README.md

   /* The future can be freed immediately after getting the result object */ cass_future_free(future);

-  /* This can be used to retrieve on the first row of the result */ const CassRow* row = cass_result_first_row(result);
+  /* This can be used to retrieve the first row of the result */ const CassRow* row = cass_result_first_row(result);

   /* Now we can retrieve the column values from the row */